...

 1. Horizontal Expansion

-Through horizontal expansion, companies aim to take calculated action to increase their product or service offers inside the same market or sector.
-The clear benefit and distinction of this is serving current clients with additional goods or services will help to increase client retention and income sources from the existing user base.
+The clear benefit and distinction of this is that serving current clients with additional goods or services will help to increase client retention and income sources from the existing user base.

-If you manage a café, for instance, you might vary your menu by including baked products, seasonal beverages, or catering services.
-These additions utilize your present resources—kitchen personnel, space, and branding—and satisfy more consumer wants.
-This strategy opens fresh income sources while you’re working in a known market, reducing risks.
+If you manage a café, for instance, you might consider varying your menu by including baked goods, seasonal beverages, or catering services.

 Another instance may be a software company providing extra modules or tools that interact with their main product, therefore improving the user experience for current users.